bloq/ora/README.md

 and gcc.
 A reduced (C-only) gcc toolchain is therefore available for immediate use by developers.

-You will need to build and install moxie binutils+gcc cross-compiler
+You will need to build and install moxie architecture binutils+gcc cross-compiler toolset:
-toolset:

 ```bash
     cd contrib